Manual Treadmill Vs Motorized Treadmill, Which Is Better?

 Treadmills are the best fitness equipment.
 You can do the most natural of movements on them which is walk or run.
 There are 2 real differences between treadmills and that is manual or motor driven.
-There differences between the 2 are massive.
-They almost make one worth buying and the other not buying so here we look at which one you should go for and why.
+The differences between the 2 are massive.
+They almost make one worth buying and the other not buying so here I look at which one you should go for and why.

 Manual Treadmills - are very low in cost.
 Motors are the most expensive part of the treadmill and contain the moving parts that push the belt around.
 The manual treadmill doesn't have this, the user pushes the belt around with their own momentum.
 Therefore a manual treadmill without so many moving mechanical parts just needs a belt and the rollers and so will cost less.